bmddota/barebones/PhysicsReadme.md

  - PHYSICS_NAV_HALT: The unit will halt its velocity immediately in all directions
  - PHYSICS_NAV_SLIDE: The unit will halt its velocity in only the x or y direction depending on the collision direction with the GridNav
  - PHYSICS_NAV_BOUNCE: The unit will bounce off of the GridNav mesh face it contacts with, continuing on in a different direction with the same velocity magnitude
+ - PHYSICS_NAV_GROUND: The unit will travel along the ground based on the slope of the terrain, ignoring the GNV entirely.
+If the slope of the terrain exceeds the slope limit set with SetNavGroundAngle, then the unit will slide down the terrain.

 ####**SetNavGridLookahead (lookaheadPoints)**
   Sets the number of navigation grid lookahead points to use when determining a navigation grid collision for PHYSICS_NAV_HALT/NOTHING/SLIDE/BOUCE.
 The physics system will lookahead to the 1..lookaheadPoints-1 / lookaheadPoints the distance to the next position in order to determine if the unit will pass into an unwalkable location during the next frame.
 Increasing this number allows for higher speed collisions with the navigation grid and helps to prevent units from slipping through the grid by using speed.
 Default is 1.
 Note: This adds a lot of calculations even at 3 or 4, so be careful with this value for performance reasons.

+####**SetNavGroundAngle (angle)**
+  Sets the current terrain angle that will cause PHYSICS_NAV_GROUND based navigation to slide.

 ####**SetPhysicsAcceleration (accelerationVector)**
   Sets the internal acceleration vector to the given vector, eliminating any existing acceleration